- If you have wondered how to show the drive letters before the drive names, there are a few simple solutions we've detailed in our guide.

 - Press the Enter button on the keyboard.

 - The Registry Editor will pop up.
-If you are asked by a user account control window to allow access please left click or tap on the “Yes” button to proceed.
+If you are asked by a user account control window to allow access please left-click or tap on the Yes button to proceed.

-- Find on the left side panel the folder “HKEY_CURRENT_USER” and left click or tap on it to open.
+- Find on the left side panel the folder HKEY_CURRENT_USER and left click or tap on it to open.

-- In the “HKEY_CURRENT_USER’ folder find and open “SOFTWARE”.
+- In the HKEY_CURRENT_USER folder find and open SOFTWARE.

-- From the “CurrentVersion” folder find and open the “Explorer” folder.
+- From the CurrentVersion folder find and open the Explorer folder.

-Note: You might not find the DWORD and in this case in the right side panel right click or hold tap on a blank spot, left click on the “New” sub-menu and select from there DWORD (32 – bit) Value.
+- To create the key, in the right-side panel right-click or hold tap on a blank spot, left-click on the New sub-menu, and select from there DWORD (32 – bit) Value.

-- Left click or tap on the “OK” button to save your changes.
+- Left-click or tap on the OK button to save your changes.

 - Close the Registry Editor window and reboot your Windows 10 operating system.

 2. Use DriveLettersTool

 As its name suggests, this software lets you tweak Explorer settings so that you can change the drive letter order.
 More specifically, there are four options that you can choose from:

-- The tool can display shows only network drive letters before the drive name.
+- The tool can display shows only network drive letters before the drive name

-- You can drop the drive letters entirely.
+- You can drop the drive letters entirely

-You now know how to change the drive letters position on the Windows 10 operating system.
-If you’ve run into any issues along the way, use the comments section below to let us know.
+Use the comments section below to let us know if you’ve run into any issues along the way.
 We will help you fix these issues as soon as possible.